 10.1.1 The Market Participant shall provide other Market Participants and BSCCo with data and other information derived from its systems and processes within the timescales defined in the BSC and any relevant CSDs in order to enable the other Market Participant and/or BSCCo to satisfy its related obligations under the BSC and any relevant CSDs including this PSL.
 All such communications shall be date-time stamped by the Market Participant who is sending the data.

-10.1.2 Supplier Agents shall provide their Associated Supplier with all the information necessary to enable the Associated Supplier to report at any time.
+[MEM]10.1.2 Supplier Agents shall provide their Associated Supplier with all the information necessary to enable the Associated Supplier to report at any time.

 Provision of Data for resolution of Trading Disputes